-WARNING: Always disconnect spark plug wire when making repairs except for carburetor adjustments.
-Because a chain saw is a high-speed woodcutting tool, special precautions must be observed to reduce risk of accidents.
+AWARNING: Always disconnect spark plug wire when making repairs except for carburetor adjustments.
+Because a chain saw is a high-speed wood-cutting tool, special precautions must be observed to reduce the risk of accidents.
 Careless or improper use of this tool can cause serious injury.